 NRL Round 1 tips, best bets, predictions and previews.

-After four long months the NRL finally returns as the 2021 season begins with some blockbuster showdowns, with reigning premiers Melbourne Storm facing South Sydney Rabbitohs in a mouth-watering opener on Thursday night, while last season’s minor premiers Penrith Panthers launch their campaign against the North Queensland Cowboys – read on below as we preview every NRL Round 1 game, along with providing our best bets and tips.
+After four long months the NRL finally returns as the 2021 season begins with some blockbuster showdowns, with reigning premiers Melbourne Storm facing South Sydney Rabbitohs in a mouth-watering opener on Thursday night, while last season’s minor premiers Penrith Panthers launch their campaign against the North Queensland Cowboys – read on below as our NRL tipping expert previews every NRL Round 1 game, along with providing our best bets and tips.

 NRL Round 1 Tips

 NOTE: We will link all NRL Round 1 tips and previews to this article once published throughout the week.